Gordon Vereker: Roving diplomat

-Vereker was born in County Galway, Ireland to a prominent and wealthy Protestant "Ascendancy" family, the son of Sir George Medlicott Vereker and Frances Gore Vereker (nee Manders).
+Vereker was born in County Galway, Ireland to a prominent and wealthy Protestant "Ascendancy" family, the son of Sir George Medlicott Vereker and Frances Gore Vereker (née Manders).
 He was usually known as Gordon instead of George.
 Vereker was educated at Eton and at Trinity College, Cambridge.
 Vereker won the Épée title at the 1913 British Fencing Championships.

 Vereker served in the British Army in World War One where he awarded the Military Cross and was mentioned in dispatches for heroism under fire.
 In 1919, he joined the Foreign Office to begin his career as a diplomat.
 From 1919 to 1923, he was stationed at the British high commission in Cairo, Egypt.
 From 1923 to 1927, he was stationed at the British legation in Beijing, China and in 1925 was involved in an international incident when he visited with the American explorer Roy Chapman Andrews Urga (modern Ulaanbaatar), the capital of Outer Mongolia.
 The Communist government of Mongolia accused him of being a spy and expelled him.
 From 1927 to 1930, he was stationed at the British legation in Budapest, Hungary.
 On 27 March 1928, he married Marjorie Mulliner in London.
-After serving at the Foreign Office's headquarters in London in 1930-1932, Vereker served at the British embassies in Warsaw, Poland in 1932-1934 and in Stockholm, Sweden in 1934-1938.
+After serving at the Foreign Office's headquarters in London in 1930–1932, Vereker served at the British embassies in Warsaw, Poland in 1932-1934 and in Stockholm, Sweden in 1934–1938.
 The journalist George Bilainkin who visited Vereker's home in Warsaw in 1934 described it as decorated with Hungarian and Chinese art, giving it a very "Oriental" feel.